Want to learn how to be a great leader? See if if you have these leadership qualities.

 When we first meet someone, we immediately answer two questions: “Can I trust this person?” and “Can I respect this person?” – trust and competence, respectively.
 We do not value both of these questions equally, and in fact, we value trust above all else.
 Historically, our ancestors needed to determine whether an outsider posed as a threat immediately, before they determined whether this person could be an asset to their group.
 Often times when we introduce ourselves to others, we are focused on showing our competence, when people are really looking for our warmth.
 Great leaders know this and focus primarily on building relationships on trust, especially in the beginning.
 After all, trust is a conduit of influence.

 All great leaders possess different but strong leadership skills that make them the inspiring, motivational leaders that they are.
 Once this is certain, however: all great leaders possess presence.
 We know it when we see it.
-The great thing about presence is that it can be learned; presence is neither exclusive nor elusive.
-To find out how you can increase your presence, visit our EP workshop, courses, and Lunch and Learn pages.
+The great thing about leadership presence is that it can be learned; leadership and executive presence are neither exclusive nor elusive.
+To find out how you can increase your executive presence, visit our Leadership Skills Workshop and Executive Presence Workshops to learn key leadership qualities.